bictorv/chaosnet-bridge/doc/EXAMPLES.md

     link ether eth0 subnet 1 myaddr 440

-To tell cbridge to send routing info about net 6, which only has individual host links, a route declaration is necessary.
-You will probably never need this, and it is a bug that it is sometimes needed.

-    route subnet 6 bridge 3040 cost asynch

 ## Example: Chaos-over-IP

 To set up an individual link to another host (a chaosnet bridge, or perhaps a PDP-10/X) using Chaos-over-IP, use